inputsh/awesome-c/README.md

 ## Embedded Systems ##

 These are projects that allow one to work with microcontrollers and other resource constrained architectures.

+### RTOS ###

+A real-time operating system (RTOS) is intended to serve real-time applications that process data with low latency delay.

 * [Zephyr Project][404] - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices. [[Apache2.0][32]]